banisterious/obsidian-oneirometrics/docs/CSS_REFACTORING.md

 - [x] Performance testing (see PERFORMANCE_TESTING.md)
 - [x] Accessibility audit (see ACCESSIBILITY_TESTING.md)

+## Completed Work

+### Journal Structure Check CSS Integration (May 2025)

+As part of our ongoing CSS refactoring effort, we have successfully:

+1. **Prefixed all journal structure check CSS classes with "oom-"** to maintain consistency with other plugin classes and prevent conflicts.

+2. **Merged the journal_check/styles.css file into the main styles.css** file, organizing the styles within the appropriate sections.

+3. **Updated all TypeScript files** in src/journal_check/ui/ (TestModal.ts, TemplateWizard.ts, etc.) to use the new prefixed class names.

+4. **Removed the original src/journal_check/styles.css file** as it is no longer needed.

+5. **Simplified CSS injection logic** by removing the dynamic CSS loading in the loadStyles() method, which is now just a stub for backwards compatibility.

+This work has successfully completed Phases 1-4 of our original CSS refactoring plan for the Journal Structure Check feature.
+The changes have been tested and verified to work correctly.

 > **Note:** All CSS refactoring tasks have been completed.
 Ongoing documentation, performance testing, and accessibility improvements are tracked in their respective documentation files.